-Our academic team is not just filled with talent and passion to teach troubled teenagers.
-They are filled with the Spirit of God, and this is their calling.
-From our principal to our teachers and teachers’ aids, our academic team helps teens from all walks and challenges of life come to appreciate and enjoy learning.
-Our fully-accredited junior and senior high school provides your troubled teen with the classes he/she needs to successfully graduate high school.
-In addition, our faculty is committed to helping your teen improve an underachieved Grade Point Average (GPA) without compromising his/her educational integrity.
-With a 5 to 1 student to staff ratio, your teen receives individualized attention and a quality education from educators who really care about their future.
+Our academic team members are not only filled with the talent and passion to teach troubled teenagers.
+They are also filled with the Spirit of God, and this is their calling.
+From our principal to our teachers and teacher’s aides, our academic team helps teens from all walks and challenges of life come to appreciate and enjoy learning.
+Our fully-accredited junior and senior high school provides your troubled teen with the classes he or she needs to successfully graduate high school.
+In addition, our faculty is committed to helping your teen improve an underachieved Grade Point Average (GPA) without compromising his or her educational integrity.
+With a 5:1 student to staff ratio, your teen receives individualized attention and a quality education from educators who really care about his or her future.

-Amy has received a Bachelor of Science degree in Education with certification in History, English and Science from Toccoa Falls College in Toccoa Falls, GA.
-She is also certified through Niyelo as an Adventure Based Counselor, Ropes Course Facilitator, First Aid, CPR and Crisis Intervention through Handle with Care (HWC).
+Amy holds a bachelor’s degree in Education with certification in History, English, and Science from Toccoa Falls College in Toccoa Falls, GA.
+She is also certified through Niyelo as an Adventure-Based Counselor, Ropes Course Facilitator, First Aid, CPR, and Crisis Intervention through Handle with Care (HWC).